|

 Your machine will compete against another robot.
 Design and build a robot

-that accomplishes the following objectives:
+that accomplishes the following objectives: 1. push the

-opponent robot from the platform or topple the opponent while
+opponent robot from the platform or topple the opponent while 2. keeping your

 own robot upright and inside the circle at all times.